 What Time is The Wedding?

-The wedding I went to this weekend had a ceremony that started at 3pm with the reception at 5pm.
-To dress appropriate for both portions, I wore a cocktail dress with a wrap to cover up and show respect at the church.
+The wedding I went to this weekend had a ceremony that started at 3 pm with the reception at 5 pm.
+To dress appropriately for both portions, I wore a cocktail dress with a wrap to cover up and show respect at the church.
 Come reception time, the wrap was left on my chair.

 Safe bets for this mix are nice suits (with a skirt, or pants with dressy heels), or a sheath dress in a dark color like black, plum, burgundy.